1953 Corvette Facts, Figures, and Specifications

 1953 Corvette Blue Flame Six

-The 1953 Corvette was powered by a modified Chevrolet “Blue Flame” OHV six-cylinder featuring a more aggresive camshaft and three one-barrel side-draft carburetors.
+The 1953 Corvette was powered by a modified Chevrolet “Blue Flame” OHV six-cylinder featuring a more aggressive camshaft and three one-barrel side-draft carburetors.
 It produced an optimistic 150 HP.